stephencheuk/Css-Animation/README.md

-# Css-Table-Row-Remove-Animation
+# Css Animation
-use css animation to make table row remove with jquery bind action
+use css to make action animation with jquery bind

+1. Table-Row-Remover.html